dd32/td-gh-ex/readme.txt

 == Changelog ==

+= 1.6.5
+- Updated: Fully compatible with hosting platforms that don't support use of ABSPATH for loading styles / scripts.

 = 1.6.4
 - Updated: Tested up to version updated to ensure users know full compatibility with WordPress v5.1.1